• Skip to main content

 Probably the easiest herb to grow in a tropical garden, in pots or in soil, is Thai Basil.
 This bushy herb will give you leaves and flowers the bees love, all year round.
 It grows as a perennial but I would suggest having more than one plant.
 These plants do have a tendency to die for no particular reason.

-All of the herbs below I have personally had success growing, in containers, in raised beds, and pots.
+All of the herbs below I have personally had success growing, in containers, in raised beds, and in pots.

 Most of the above herbs aren’t truly tropical and will need some protection from intense sun and tropical rain.
 But all of the above will and can grow in a tropical environment.
 I know because I grow them!